meyerv11045/machine-learning/docs/notes/machine_learning/pca.md

     - Can select a new basis based on desired dimension of the subspace or based on how much variance you want preserved (e.g. 80%)
         - sum of eigenvalues of current selected eigenvectors / sum of all eigenvalues = variance preserved in current subspace

+- sum of eigenvalues should equal the sum along the diagonal of the covariance matrix (sum of variability in dataset)

 ## SVD Perspective

 - Statistical Interpretation of SVD